okfn/ecportal-server-setup/maintenance.rst

 Nginx is set up to forward `/open-data/` urls to apache.
 And to proxy `/open-data/elastic/` urls to elasticsearch.

+Nginx's master process is running under ``root``.
+This appears to be standard in order that nginx can open privelaged ports without having to "tinker" with permissions.
+It should be possible to grant those permissions on the nginx executable using ``setcap``.

+Nginx's worker processes all run under the ``nginx`` user.

 Apache
 ======

 This is just a standard package installation.
 Configuration files are found in `/etc/httpd/`.

+Like Nginx_, Apache's master process is run as ``root``.
+Apache's worker processes are run as ``apache``.

 Supervisord
 ===========